What is Anger?

 Anger takes a lot out of a person.
-When a you’re angry, your body releases stress hormones, such as adrenaline, noradrenaline and cortisol.
-Slowly, your heart rate, blood pressure, body temperature and breathing rate increase.
+When you’re angry, your body releases stress hormones, such as adrenaline, noradrenaline, and cortisol.
+Slowly, your heart rate, blood pressure, body temperature, and breathing rate increase.

 The following physical health problems may occur:

 - Irritable bowel syndrome, or other digestive disorders

 - Weakened immune system, resulting in more infections, colds, and influenza.